turbot/flowpipe-mod-aws-compliance/README.md

 # AWS Compliance Mod for Flowpipe

-Pipelines to detect and remediate misconfigurations in AWS resources, ensuring compliance with CIS benchmarks.
+Pipelines to detect and remediate misconfigurations in AWS resources.

 ## Documentation